r-pufky/docs/services/gogs/README.md

 configuration directory structure, afterwards you can re-create with a mapped git repository.

+* Cannot specify a UID/GID to run under - git files must be accessible to docker.

+### Independant Container
 ```bash
 docker run -t -d \
   --name=gogs \